Transportation

 Reconnecting Communities grant

-Salt Lake City received a grant from the USDOT as part of the Reconnecting Communities Pilot Program.
+Salt Lake City received a grant from the USDOT as part of the Reconnecting Communities Pilot Grant Program.
 Funding will be used to prepare a plan that analyzes needs and recommends potential solutions to improve transportation infrastructure surrounding the west-east divide.

 Funding partners and local match commitments